bahrus/templ-mount/README.md

 Maybe we would rather save users' bandwidth, because they are unlikely to load some hidden content, or they are on an expensive network.

-We can lazy load the downloading as well, using the when-needed attribute:
+We can lazy load the downloading as well, only beginning the download when the content is loaded (requested) into view.
+We specify this using the when-needed attribute:

 ```html